-Bart Vautour (Dalhousie) is Assistant Professor (LTA) in the Department of English at Dalhousie University in Halifax, Canada.
+Bart Vautour (Dalhousie) is Assistant Professor in the Department of English at Dalhousie University in K'jipuktuk/Halifax, Canada.
 His research examines Canadian cultural production with a focus on transnationalism, modernism, politics, poetics, and editing.
 He is co-editor (with Erin Wunker, Travis V. Mason, and Christl Verduyn) of Public Poetics: Critical Issues in Canadian Poetry and Poetics and (with Vanessa Lent and Dean Irvine) Making Canada New: Editing, Modernism, and New Media.
 He is also editor of a scholarly edition of Ted Allan’s Spanish Civil War novel, This Time a Better Earth (1939) and co-editor of Charles Yale Harrison’s Meet Me on the Barricades (1938), both from the University of Ottawa Press.

 Current and Former Graduate Research Interns:

-Emily Murphy (Queens) is a Ph.D. candidate at Queen's University.
+Emily Murphy holds a Ph.D. from Queen's University.
 Her dissertation studies representations of women and mental illness in the modernist period in the United States and Europe.
 Her primary authors include Nancy Cunard, Zelda Fitzgerald, and Laura Riding.
 She has particular focus on popular culture and mass-produced periodicals; this focus entails a reliance on such distant reading Digital Humanities practices as Topic Modelling and Social Network Analysis.
 Since the summer of 2014, she has co-taught TEI Fundamentals at the Digital Humanities Summer Institute, and Digital Humanities Theory and Practice at the Bader International Study Centre at Herstmonceux Castle, UK.
 Emily recently presented on James Joyce, Nancy Cunard, and the Digital Humanities at the James Joyce International Symposium.
 Her first publication, "Beckett's everyday psychopathology: Reading male nervous hysteria in Murphy," is forthcoming in issue 40.1 of English Studies in Canada.

 Jane Boyes is a PhD student in the Department of English at Dalhousie University, where she also earned a MA.
 Her interest in Canadian modernism and issues of social justice has served her well in her capacity as a research assistant for the Canada and the Spanish Civil War project.